REACHING TO END DISPARITIES IN BREAST CANCER

 high breast cancer death rates for Black women in Indianapolis.

 To raise awareness about breast cancer disparities for Black women.

-Through faith-based programs, provide education and support and connect African American women to timely, affordable and accessible breast health services.
+To connect Black women to timely, affordable, quality and accessible breast health services.

-African American women face many breast cancer disparities: Although Caucasian women are more likely to be diagnosed with breast cancer, African American women in Indianapolis are 40% more likely to die from breast cancer.
-Breast cancer is the most common form of cancer in African American women.
+Black women face many breast cancer disparities.
+Although White women are more likely to be diagnosed with breast cancer, Black women in Indianapolis are 41% more likely to die from breast cancer.
+Breast cancer is the most common form of cancer in Black women.

 Black women are more likely to be diagnosed with aggressive types of breast cancer, like triple negative breast cancer, that are less-receptive to treatment, especially before age 45.

 Black women are more likely than any other racial group to be diagnosed with breast cancer at a younger age.
 Disparities in breast cancer mortality for Black women leads to 5 excess deaths per day in the United States.